siraisisatoru/react-markdown-template/README.md

 This project was built on Vite and Reactjs.
 The page was decorated with Tailwind CSS and Daisyui.

+## Update on this project
+Hello, hello, hello!
+Thank you for checking this repository out.
+As you may have noticed some performance-wise issues such as duplicate program execution and re-rendering when theme changes.
+To tackle those issues and stick with ReactJS, I moved on and implemented a huge amount of changes to convert this project into NextJs version.
+Now the project can be accessed in this repo: [next-markdown-template](https://github.com/siraisisatoru/next-markdown-template).

+This repository may not have further commits from me unless there are some significant issues.
+Please follow along with the NextJs version.
+Public contribution is always welcome.

 # Live Demo
 The under-developing demo is hosted on Google Firebase and can be accessed here [https://siraisinotes-demo.web.app/](https://siraisinotes-demo.web.app/)